Walter the Whale: Portland no-show

-Ted Griffin had hoped to deliver a rented killer whale to the Portland Boat, Trailer and Sports Show, which opened February 17.
+Ted Griffin had hoped to deliver a rented orca to the Portland Boat, Trailer and Sports Show, which opened February 17.
 Bob O'Loughlin, who was producing the show, built a tank for the whale.
 Corralling selected whales out of the 15 held in Yukon Harbor proved to be a long and difficult process, however.
 Griffin's first secured catch was "a nine-foot suckling calf" on February 24, two days before the Portland show ended.
 The Portland plan was dead for 1967, but the traveling Boat and Sports Show was about to move to Vancouver, British Columbia, in March, and the rental agreement was continuing.
 (The next year, the Portland plan would be fulfilled with another orca from this capture operation—Kandu.)

 Name

-Before he had received a whale, "O'Loughlin's three children, ages 6 to 9, [had] decided on a name...Would you believe?—Walter the Whale."
+Even before he had received a whale, O'Loughlin's three children, ages 6 to 9, had already decided on a name for the orca—Walter the Whale.